Blake-Madden/Wisteria-Dataviz/Labels.md

     E
     S

-This can be useful for Y axis titles, as demonstrated below:
+This can be useful for y-axis titles, as demonstrated below:

 ```cpp
 // set the left title of a plot to be written downward, letter-by-letter